 - Surface Pro 4 firmware update improves camera stability

-- Surface Pro 4 users report shaky screen and other issues
+- Surface Pro 4 users report a shaky screen and other issues

 - Fix: Surface Pro 4 screen dimming problem